AidanDelaney/ThinkCompSci-Cplusplus/00_introduction.md

 [^vanuatu]: This doesn't apply in Vanuatu as there is no income tax or corporation tax, but they are being introduced in the near future.

 So far we've considered a reductionist bottom-up reason to study programming.
 We've also briefly discussed how you also how programming can help you to develop great communication skills.
 My third reason for studying programming is an argument made by [Simon Peyton Jones](https://en.wikipedia.org/wiki/Simon_Peyton_Jones).
 He argues that in the 20^th^ Century we introduced the natural sciences into schools -- that is physics, chemistry and biology -- so that all adults would have a good understanding of the physical world in which we live.
 In the 21^st^ Century we live much of our day outside the physical world and inside the virtual world[^dontbelieve].
 Many of our relationships are mediated by social networks -- I have good friends who I've never seen.
 Other simple things in life are also digital, bank transfers can be organised through a web browser and avoid standing in line in a physical bank.
 There are growing trends where we use software to solve transport issues, negating the reasons to cough up $14k on a second-hand Toyota.
-The virtual world has such a huge impact on our real-world that it is useful to study programming so that we can understand the building blocks of he virtual world.
+The virtual world has such a huge impact on our real-world that it is useful to study programming so that we can understand the building blocks of the virtual world.

 [^dontbelieve]: If you don't believe me on this, then have a look around and see how many students think I can't see them texting under a desk in your next class.